Getting an Interview

 - Curriculum Specialist (1)

-I applied through other source.
-The process took 2+ months – interviewed at Teach for America in February 2010.
+I applied online.
+The process took a day – interviewed at Teach for America in December 2010.